MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsExternalAccessPolicy.md

 ## SYNOPSIS
 Enables you to modify the properties of an existing external access policy.
-External access policies determine whether or not your users can: 1) communicate with users who have Session Initiation Protocol (SIP) accounts with a federated organization; 2) communicate with users who are using apps built with [Azure Communication Services](/azure/communication-services/concepts/teams-interop); 3) access Skype for Business Server over the Internet, without having to log on to your internal network; and, 4) communicate with users who have SIP accounts with a public instant messaging (IM) provider such as Skype.
+External access policies determine whether or not your users can: 1) communicate with users who have Session Initiation Protocol (SIP) accounts with a federated organization; 2) communicate with users who are using custom applications built with [Azure Communication Services](/azure/communication-services/concepts/teams-interop); 3) access Skype for Business Server over the Internet, without having to log on to your internal network; and, 4) communicate with users who have SIP accounts with a public instant messaging (IM) provider such as Skype.

 This cmdlet was introduced in Lync Server 2010.